-As time goes on, more and more industries are recognizing the effects of the COVID-19 pandemic.
+As time goes on, more and more industries are recognizing the effects of the COVID-19 pandemic on their restaurant strategies.
 The restaurant industry was one of the first and hardest-hit by social distancing measures.
-While it was necessary that people stay home, the continued effects of social distancing are turning the industry on its head.
+While it was necessary that people stay home, social distancing has turned the industry on its head.

 Closely Monitor Profitability